halcyondream/halcyondream.github.io/_posts/2024-06-06-thm-dso-walkthrough.md

 - Finally, there is an interesting import of `../websocket.js`.
 The business logic here seems trivial, but the import itself is of interest.

 Now, inspect `nostromo.js`:
-- The POST-based `/nostromo` route is nearly identical in behavior to the `/yaml` route seen earlier.
+- The POST-based `/nostromo` route is nearly identical in behavior to the `/yaml` route seen earlier; this includes the path-traversal vulnerability.
 There are two major differences, however: no filename validation, and logic that sets the global `isNostromoAuthenticate` variable to *true*.
 In short, if you give this route the path to *any* filename that exists, it will return the contents of that file unconditionally.
 - Likewise `/nostromo/mother` POST route is nearly identical to the `/nostromo` route, but with two major differences.
-The first is that, in order to return the contents, two global variables must be *true*: `isNostromoAuthenticate` and `isYamlAuthenticate`.
-(The task file `yaml.js` does not include logic for `isYamlAuthenticate`, so it's possible that some or all of the source code is outdated.)
+The first is that, in order to return the contents, two global variables must be *true*: *isNostromoAuthenticate* and *isYamlAuthenticate*.
+(The task file `yaml.js` does not include logic for *isYamlAuthenticate*, so it's possible that some or all of the source code is outdated.)
 The second major difference is that it reads files from a path called *mother/*, which is important to note as we build an understanding of the underlying structure.
 - This imports `./yaml.js` from the same directory.
 In the application, we could expect both files to exist in the same place, although it is not yet clear what the folder is named.
 - This also imports code from `../websocket.js`.
 Note that, in both routes' code, this exists one directory up.
 - Finally, the commented-out import statement implies a folder at `../../mothers_secret_challenge`, which contains a file called `../websocket.js`.
 If you follow the relative paths, you'll notice that this could be the name of the project folder, as the location of `websocket.js` matches with this path.